Setupad/Setupad-WP-Plugin-Documentation/documentation/ad-insertion.md

 There is an option to blacklist (exclude) and whitelist (include) URLs where you want or don't want the ad placement to be inserted.

+Whitelist is a higher priority than a blacklist.
+If you whitelist an ad placement on a specific URL it will be shown only on that particular URL and blacklist will be ignored.

 It is also possible to use a wildcard where the ad placement will be excluded from any url that follows the format of the wildcard URL, e.g. /archives/* (It will exclude ad placement insertion for all archive URLs /archives/posts, /archives/posts/this-is-my-post, etc.).

 To blacklist or whitelist URLs, you must add them to the respective URL list.